 There are several rotation options to fulfill the 4 months of medicine that each intern is expected to complete.
-The options are listed below.
-The most popular choices include VA urgent care, VA internal medicine, and family medicine at the University of Michigan.
-Additionally, interns interested in a child fellowship may find it useful to rotate through inpatient pediatrics or the child emergency room at the University of Michigan.
+Interns interested in a child fellowship may find it useful to rotate through inpatient pediatrics.

-Inpatient Internal Medicine at the VA (up to three months)
+Inpatient Internal Medicine at the VA (2-3 months)

-The Ann Arbor VA Medical Center is a major vetran tertiary care center.
-The psychiatry intern works with a cap of 3 admits during call days.
+The Ann Arbor VA Medical Center is a major veteran tertiary care center.
+The psychiatry intern works as an additional intern to the internal medicine interns.
 Teams rotate call responsibilities, taking call every other day.
 Interns receive one day off per week; the schedule is determined by the senior medical resident.
-There are weekly didactics, resident case seminars, and patient presentations with the department chair.
+There are weekly didactics and resident case seminars.
 Interns gain experience in efficient management of common medical conditions, as well as in evaluation and treatment of more complex medical pathology.

-Inpatient Family Medicine at U of M (up to 1 month)
+Inpatient Family Medicine at U of M (1 month)

 Residents work with a senior Family Medicine resident and rotating faculty to care for patients with a wide spectrum of medical and psychiatric co-morbidities who are admitted on a daily basis.
 Residents are involved in basic inpatient management of common medical complaints.
 This rotation provides residents with a degree of independence in formulating treatment plans and managing day to day care of patients.

 The psych intern is part of a 3-intern team.
-Teams can include interns from Pediatrics, Med-Peds, and Family Medicine.
-Residents learn about evaluation and management of general pediatric patients and gain experience with pediatric subspecialities, such as the Pediatric Neurology team.
+Teams can include general pediatrics with one of the additional pediatric subspecialty teams—gastroenterology, pulmonary, or neurology.
 There are case seminars and daily didactics.